 For the majority of the Genetic Counseling Internship, students are expected to be present Monday through Friday during normal business hours, though hours may vary by rotation.

-Each year, Mayo School of Health Sciences admits one to two students to its Genetic Counseling Internship at Mayo Clinic's campus in Arizona.
+Each year, Mayo Clinic School of Health Sciences admits one to two students to its Genetic Counseling Internship at Mayo Clinic's campus in Arizona.
 This ensures you receive tailored instruction and a comprehensive educational experience.